korween/junkos-cli/README.md

 Here is a description of the commands provided:

 * ls -> lists all the commands
-* touch <command> -> creates a new command
+* template <command> -> creates a new command with minimal code to work.
-* edit <command> -> switches to edit mode for the command.
+* edit <command> -> edits the commands, or creates it if it doesn't exist.
 Once you are done, type "save" or press Ctrl-S to save
+* rm <command1> <command2> [..] -> removes the commands (Warning: you can lose the base commands this way!)
 * save -> In editor mode, saves the file
 * reload -> checks and reloads all the commands into the CLI.
 Required to update the environment

 From there, you are on your own.
 You can start by programming a new command, or by editing existing ones.
 Good luck!

+## LICENSE:

+This software uses Inconsolata font, provided under SIL OFL 1.1.
+Details can be found [here](http://scripts.sil.org/OFL).